ThreeSR/Computer-Vision-Notes/Super Resolution/Image Super Resolution/General SR/Paper Notes.md

 `NAE = National Academy of Engineering` `NAS = National Academy of Science` `CAS = Chinese Academy of Science` `CAE = Chinese Academy of Engineering`

+Notice: Chinese(Simplified) and English will be used in this file.

 # Main Body

 #### Image Super-Resolution via Sparse Representation